narc0tiq/evoGUI/README.md

 * The Czech translation by theRustyKnife
 * The many downloads so far!
 Glad you guys are liking it.
 * Continuous Integration by CircleCI: [![Circle CI](https://circleci.com/gh/narc0tiq/evoGUI.svg?style=svg)](https://circleci.com/gh/narc0tiq/evoGUI)
+* Many, many improvements made by @Afforess!
+Thanks so much, you're the best!

 ## License ##